jackylwj/Barra_factor_model/README.md

 The style_factors_cum.png is the daily cummulative returns of the 10 style factors from 2019-01-01 to 2019-12-31 with style_factors_cum.csv as the original dataset.

 ## 3.Further exploration
-The value of Barra Factor Model lies on the return and risk attribution.
-There is a lot to talk and this rep will be continually updated.
+The value of Barra Factor Model lies on volatility forecast and portfolio risk attribution.
+There is a lot to talk such as risk adjustment of covariance of factor return.
+This rep is just a start and will be continually updated.

+## 4.How to use this rep
+- Enter the database path and run builddb.py
+- run the Barra_Model.py